Prepare your cup pieces that were cut from lace.

 Cover completely.

-Put the other half of the cup on the table, cover with cotton and press.
+Now press gently.
+Then, put the other half of the cup on the table, cover with cotton, and press.
 Press the second cup too.

 This article is part of a series of articles about How to sew a bra.